geekfactorytech/AgentSpeech/README.md

 ### User commands
  Create Ticket - Subject 'subject of ticket' Description 'Description of ticket'.(customer portal)
  ### Technolgies
- javascript and crayons is enough to create VoiceText .
+ javascript and crayons is enough to create VoiceToText .